Top 6 UI/UX Design Cases for LegalTech Projects

 The focus group chose the first variant, so the sections from the left menu contained the upper bars with tabs, which I put under the breadcrumbs.
 Because it’s the one but very important – section of the service and the general navigation is in the top-step menu, breadcrumbs are a vital part of the structure.

 After I created this structure and filled in the section with data tables, I realized that some information had to be displayed beyond all the sections, such as the contact details of the public institutions and the dropdown menu with countries (because the country choice changes the information inside the section).

 - Don’t be afraid to change the structure of the sections by creating a page grid and leaving space for other data

 - Prototype testing by the focus group helps you come up with the right UX solution.

 Let’s jump into how I used graphs and diagrams to better represent the data.

 Case 3.
 How to use graphs and diagrams as an alternative to tables

+When doing UI/UX for legal software, you will often encounter the need to implement graphs and diagrams.
 A table is usually the first thing that comes to mind when we think about displaying a data set.
 However, “Information Architecture” methodologies provide a variety of alternative ways to show this data.
 In this project, I decided to change the tables into infographics with diagrams, graphs, etc. Here’s why:

 - User experience